U.S. DollarEuroBritish PoundCanadian DollarsAustralian DollarsIndian RupeesChina Yuan RMBMore Info →

 You can change the account type in the WordPress dashboard > Users section.
 In order to create a new user, click on the Add new option:

-On the next page, fill out the following fields: Username, E-mail, Password, First and Last Name (optional), Website for this account and select the desirable role from the drop-down list.
+On the next page, fill in the fields Username, E-mail, Password, First and Last Name (optional), and Website for this account and select the desirable role from the drop-down list.
 Once done, click on Add New User:

 If you wish to change the role of the existing user, go back to the All Users list, check the user in question and set the new role via the Change role to... option: